captn3m0/ideas/README.md

 of difference in that this doesn't require perission from the channel admins anymore.

 You could likely get this sponsored from the Internet Archive if you get something up and running.

+*UPDATE*: Turns out [there is an existing `TelegramBridge` in RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge/pull/1175) that just scrapes HTML instead.
+I've enabled it on my RSS-bridge server, so you can try it out at <https://rss-bridge.bb8.fun/#bridge-Telegram>.

 Related links: